Nipple & Areola Correction Los Angeles

 Breastfeeding can be both a cause and a casualty of inverted nipples.
 Women who develop inverted nipples in adulthood most often do so after breastfeeding as scar tissue builds up around the milk ducts.
 Women who have inverted nipples from birth – as well as those whose first breastfeeding experiences contributed to the condition – sometimes find themselves unable to breastfeed successfully.
 Rarely, inverted nipples can be a sign of breast cancer.

 Because the nipple is important in appearance, sexuality and breastfeeding, and because densely inverted nipples can become irritated by trapped secretions, many women choose to have their inverted nipples corrected.
-Fortunately, Dr. Stevens and Dr. Spring have perfected a unique approach to nipple repair that’s simple and effective.
+Fortunately, Dr. Stevens and Dr. Macias have perfected a unique approach to nipple repair that’s simple and effective.

 The procedure consists of holding the nipple in the everted position, dissecting the small fibers that were pulling and causing the inversion, and making small stitches to fix the nipple in place.
 A special device called the Stevens Stent holds the nipple steady for a few days and the sutures dissolve within a couple of weeks.
 The scars are nearly invisible and the overwhelming majority stay everted.